tom-jod/HeavyBall/README.md

 The goal is not to thrive for completeness, full maintenance or abstraction, but instead to provide a simple largely static alternative to `torch.optim` with more and better optimizers.

+Currently (2024-11-08, 0.7.2), the recommended optimizer is `PrecondSchedulePaLMForeachSOAP`.

 ## Features

 * **Stochastic Rounding**: [FP32 convergence with BF16 parameters](https://github.com/pytorch/pytorch/issues/120376)